ZJU-PL/lotus/docs/source/overview/major_components.rst

 Alias Analysis
 --------------

-See :doc:`alias_analysis` for detailed instructions and command examples.
+See :doc:`../alias/alias_analysis` for detailed instructions and command examples.

 * **AllocAA** – Lightweight alias analysis built from simple heuristics for allocation tracking.